 Make sure to visit the Kenai Fjords National Park Visitor Centre in Seward before you head out to learn about trail conditions and the Kenai Peninsula before you head into the park.
 And don’t miss seeing Exit Glacier located just 10 minutes Seward, it one of the Alaska’s most accessible roadside glaciers.

-The Kenai Fjords park was a national monument and then became a National park designed to protect the misty fjords, rainforest, and wildlife that make up the area.
-Today, it is a beloved part of the local Anchorage community as it’s just a two-hour drive outside of the city.
+Kenai Fjords National park was a national monument and then became a National park designed to protect the misty fjords, rainforest, and wildlife that make up the area.
+Today, the Kenai Peninsula is a beloved part of the local Anchorage community as it’s just a two-hour drive outside of the city.

 Harding Ice Field Trail